 - 5.1.
 Officers have reviewed the existing contractual arrangements in conjunction with colleagues from both the Legal and Procurement teams.
 This has confirmed there are no options to flex or extend the existing contract and therefore a new arrangement must be adopted in advance of 28th February 2023. - 5.2.
 An options appraisal has been undertaken in two parts.
 The first part of the options appraisal considered the delivery model for the service into the future and whether NNC should deliver the service themselves or commission a third party to deliver the service.
 The second part of the options appraisal considered whether the service should be jointly commissioned with West Northamptonshire Council. - 5.3.
 The option not to deliver the service was rejected.
-Not delivering the service would mean not taking advantage of funding available to the council and not delivering services to children from low-income families who would benefit from the programme. - 5.4.
-The review of the service indicated that the council should commission an organisation to work with NNC to coordinate the programme.
-This would mean the council takes advantage of the skills and experience of an organisation who have worked with local community groups who deliver similar services.

-- 5.5.
-However, the council will retain an element of control over the coordination of the programme and would work alongside the provider.
-This ensures NNC is meeting the terms of the grant from the Department for Education and allows the council to direct the provider to consider the Council's priorities when coordinating the programme. - 5.6.
+If the Council does not deliver the service, then it would not take advantage of funding available to the Council and wouldn't deliver services to children from low-income families who would benefit from the programme. - 5.4.
+The review of the service indicated that the Council should commission an organisation to work with NNC to coordinate the programme.
+This would mean the Council takes advantage of the skills and experience of an organisation who have worked with local community groups who deliver similar services. - 5.5.
+However, the Council will retain an element of control over the coordination of the programme and would work alongside the provider.
+This ensures NNC is meeting the terms of the grant from the Department for Education and allows the Council to direct the provider to consider the Council's priorities when coordinating the programme. - 5.6.
 The review found that the Council should undertake separate procurement exercise one for the West and one for the North.
-Consideration was given jointly commissioning the service; this was rejected because of a wish to see services that meets the needs of each local area and that the different governance processes at each council may delay the procurement being delivered to timescales. - 5.7.
+Consideration was given jointly commissioning the service; this was rejected because of a wish to see services that meets the needs of each local area and that the different governance processes at each Council may delay the procurement being delivered to timescales. - 5.7.
 There will be separate service specifications for North and West Northamptonshire Council.
-Learning from the previous contract, the NNC specification will better define the respective responsibilities of the provider and the council and will create a mechanism to manage performance. - 5.8.
+Learning from the previous contract, the NNC specification will better define the respective responsibilities of the provider and the Council and will create a mechanism to manage performance.

+5.8.
 It is recommended that the contract is awarded for a period of 2 years.
 This reflects the fact that the Department for Education has committed to funding the programme for the next two financial years.

-6 Proposals and Next Steps
+6. Next Steps

 6.1.
-Following discussion at the Executive Advisory Panel, the proposal will be discussed at Executive.
-Following approval, the procurement will be delivered as per the key timelines below.
+Following approval from the Executive, the procurement will be delivered as per the key timelines below.
 These dates are approximate and will be subject to slight revision as the procurement evolves.